LRomero2/Sweet-Treats/README.md

 To run the code locally you can download a zip file which contains all of the code and files to build the app within the Github repository.
 When the files have downloaded, a program such as VScode can be used to open them.

+## Setting up the project on MONGODB_NAME
+1. Go to 'mongodb.com'.
+2. Click on the 'Start Free' button from the main landing page.
+3. Then fill in the form with your details.
+4. To create a cluster to work with the project, click 'Shared Clusters' or 'Create a Free Cluster'.
+5. Then select a Cloud provider.
+AWS is my personal choice.
+6. Select the region closest to your area.
+Make sure to select the region closest to you that is free as some have to be paid for. you can of course pay for extra services with MONOGDB if you wish but for this project I kept it simple with the free version.
+7. Ater that choose the Cluster Tier.
+I chose the M0 Tier, which is the 'free forever' tier.
+8. Scroll down to the bottom, and select 'Cluster Name'.
+Create a name for your cluster.
+9. Finally, click on the 'Create Cluster' button.
+10. Then click on 'Database Access' under the Security section on the left, to create the database user credentials.
+11. Click on 'Add New Database User', and use the default SCRAM authentication method by creating a username and password.
+Only use letters and numbers if possible so as to not create further compliactions within the project.
+12. Set privileges to 'Read and Write to the Database', and then click 'Add User'.
+13. Now click on 'Network Access' within the Security menu, to whitelist the IP address and make sure that it has access to our database.
+    Click 'Add IP Address', and select 'Allow Access From Anywhere', to access this from our workspace, and then later on Heroku.
+    Put the IP addresses of the hosts here, so this can act as a further security feature, and can help to prevent unauthorized access to the data.
+14. Go back to our Clusters tab.
+15. Now click on the 'Collections' button.
+Then click 'Add My Own Data'.
+16. Give the database a name using camelCase.
+17. Then you can add a collection.
+I added the collection 'Recipes'.
+18. To create the first document within the collection click on 'Insert Document'.
+    Documents are stored in a format that's JSON-like, so it needs to have curly brackets and key-value pairs.
+19. Type in the fields you want to be displayed within the document.
+I inserted a basic cookie recipe with the ingredients, description, name and method.
+20. Once that's filled-in, click on the 'Insert' button and wait for it to insert that into the database.
+21. Now the first document has been created on MONGODB.
+22. When the app has been created and the functionality has been added, the data can then be added via the app instead of in MONGODB.
+    But this is how I set up the database at the start of the project.

 > # Credits

  ## Content 📖
-Most of the app.py and env.py was imitated from Code Institutes tutorial video for a mini project.
-I used the sme principles to make this project, then I tweaked it to fit my needs for the app and added extra content and styling.
+Most of the app.py and env.py was imitated from Code Institutes tutorial videos for a mini project.
+I used the same principles to make this project, then I tweaked it to fit my needs for the app and added extra content and styling.
-Manojlovic1998's project for https://recipe-pot.herokuapp.com/ was very inspiring and helpful in the deployment steps.
+Manojlovic1998's project for https://recipe-pot.herokuapp.com/ was very inspiring and helpful.
-I imitated this design within the deployment section of the readme.md and the tutorial video at codeinstitute to create the deployment section of this readme.md and then tailored it to my project as they both explained the steps very well.
+I used the steps for the Heroku deployment video at codeinstitute to create the deployment section of this readme.md and then tailored it to my project as they explained the steps very well.

  ## Media 🎞️